CloudChaoszero/CloudChaoszero.github.io/_pages/home.md

 # Volunteer

 ## Currently...

+* I am a **Bike Instructor** for Bike East Bay in the bay area.
+There, I advocate for Urban Cycling as sustainable transportation

 * I am a **Co-lead** for [East Bay YIMBY](https://www.eastbayyimby.org/) in the bay area.
 There, I advocate for diverse dense housing and tenant protections.
   * Moreover, I am a Urban Commuter (bike) advocate for sustainability and equitable transportation.